 Section 185 of WIOA requires recipients of Title I to keep records that are sufficient to permit the preparation of reports required by Title I and to permit the tracing of funds to a level of expenditure adequate to ensure that the funds have not been spent unlawfully.
 All information required by federal, state, and local reporting requirements must be collected for each youth participant, including documentation of each eligibility piece, employment authorization, those required by DOL’s Data Element Validation forms identifying participation/costs toward the individuals training, support services or incentive payments and as required for the types of service the individual has received.
 Each item data point must be clearly defined in case notes.
 The MIS contains upload/link/scan documentation capabilities.
 Verify buttons which result in a dropdown table are strategically placed within the system.
 The upload associated with the MIS, or hard case file document(s) must be legible and match SCP requirements and verify table selection.

-Legible back up documentation to substantiate eligibility must be kept in hard case or in MIS file and available upon request and/or during monitoring.
-The local boards are required must establish written policy for data collection and handling to ensure the quality and integrity of data over time.
+Legible back up documentation to substantiate eligibility must be in MIS file.
+The local boards must establish a written policy for data collection and handling to ensure the quality and integrity of data over time.
 This includes standards for data verification, data validation and data security.
 The purpose is to ensure resulting electronic databases, participant files and reports are certifiably accurate up to and including participant exit and through all storage requirements.
 Reference WIOA Sec.
 185, 20 CFR §683.220 and SCP 5.4)

 Documentation: